privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Client <> Seller Ad Service Communication

-[Client to Seller Ad Service communication][19] for the Unified Contextual and FLEDGE auction request would be HTTPS.
+[Client to Seller Ad Service communication][19] for the *Unified Contextual and FLEDGE Auction request* would be HTTPS.
 Sellers would need to support the HTTP POST method in the contextual request path.
 The [remarketing data][9] included in the unified request will be encrypted on the client using a protocol called [Oblivious HTTP][50] that is based on bidirectional [Hybrid Public Key Encryption][48](HPKE).
 The FLEDGE